abnormalhare/sm64-docs/docs/lua/functions-2.md

 ## [bhv_1up_hidden_in_pole_loop](#bhv_1up_hidden_in_pole_loop)

-Checks determines every frame what a 1up hidden in a pole should do after being found.
+Determines every frame what a hidden 1up in a pole should do after being found.

 ### Lua Example
 `bhv_1up_hidden_in_pole_loop()`